Taiyelolu1/MoMA-OnView-Analysis/README.md

 These were all done in the Power Query Editor.

 Outside Power Query Editor, a `DateTable` was created using the minimum and maximum date from the `DateAquired`.
 The table contained columns for `Date`, `year`, `Month`, `Month Number`, and `Quarter`.
 This table was marked as the date table.

-A new relationship was then created between the `DateTable` and the `DateAquired`.
+New relationships were created between the tables.
+These include:

+* DateTable[Date] and Artworks[DateAquired].
+* ArtworkArtists[ObjectID] and Artworks[ObjectID].
+* ArtworkArtists[ConstituentID] and Artists[ConstituentID].

-In addition, I created new measures and new columns to provide in-depth insights into the various records.
+In addition, I created new measures and new columns (for different tables) to provide in-depth insights into the various records.
 Some of these measures and columns include:

+**Artworks Table**
+* **ArtistName(s)**: This column was created to show all the names of the artists that collaborated on the artworks.
+This was done by filtering from the `ArtworkArtists` table using the `ObjectID`.
+* **CollaborationNumber**: This column was created to show the number of artists that collaborated on each artwork.

+**Measures**
+* **Total Artists**: This counts the total number of artists.
+*  **Total Artworks**: This counts the total number of artworks on display in the museum.
+*  **Most Prolific Artist**: This shows the artist with the highest number of artworks on display in the museum or the highest numberof collaborations.
+*  **Most Recent Acquisition**: This shows the artwork that was last acquired by the museum.
+*  **Oldest Artwork**: This shows the earliest artwork which was acquired by the museum.

+Other tables were further created to help wih the analysis.
+These include:

+* **CountryList**: This table had the list of all the nationalities of the artists with their corresponding countries.
+The data category forthe country column was chaged to `Country/Region`.
+A relationship was the created between the CountryList[Nationality] and Artists[Nationality].
+* **ArtistImage**: This table was created with the top artists in mind.
+It had the `ArtistName` and `Image URL` columns.
+This table was meant to be used as a tooltip.
+The date category for the Image URL column was changed to Image URL.
+A relationship was created between ArtistImage[ArtistName] and Artists[ArtistName].